Coleman outlines opportunities, challenges for upcoming year

 The president also called for an initial study of alternative transportation that would link Central and North campuses.

-In her address today, Coleman pointed to this year’s historic $1 billion in research expenditures and the possibilities for expanding the research enterprise further through such initiatives as the ongoing hiring of new and experienced faculty, the opening of North Quad Residence Hall, and the addition of the North Campus Research Complex (NCRC).
+In her Oct.
+5 address, Coleman pointed to this year's historic $1 billion in research expenditures and the possibilities for expanding the research enterprise further through such initiatives as the ongoing hiring of new and experienced faculty, the opening of the North Quad Residential and Academic Complex, and the addition of the North Campus Research Complex (NCRC).

 "The University of Michigan's strength comes from its unrivaled intellectual muscle.
 Our faculty change lives with their teaching and their discoveries.
 And the students who invigorate our classrooms year after year are among the brightest and most accomplished in the world," Coleman told community members gathered in the Blau Auditorium of the Stephen M. Ross School of Business and those viewing a live webcast.